M&A Industry Experience

 - Land Surveyor Business in NYC that was in business for over 100 years.
-The current owners were retirement age and contact us to help them.
-With Surveyor businesses the buyer would need to be a licensed surveyor so it narrowed the field of potential buyers.
-We had two Surveyor firms that were both very interested, however, the one firm quickly made a full price offer while the other firm wanted more information.
+The current owners were retirement age and contacted us to help them.
+With Surveyor businesses, the buyer would need to be a licensed surveyor, so it narrowed the field of potential buyers.
+We had two Surveyor firms that were both very interested.
+However, one firm quickly made a full price offer while the other firm wanted more information.
 The sellers decided to accept the full price offer rather than spend time waiting to see what the other buyer would do.
-The winning buyer owned a Surveyor company on Long Island and he was interested in breaking into the NYC market.
+The winning buyer owned a Surveyor company on Long Island, and he was interested in breaking into the NYC market.
 The NYC firm had all the records of the Manhattan area and a large base of referrals that they had built up over 100 years.

 - Heating, Ventilation, and Air Conditioning (HVAC) company located in Connecticut.
 The seller was ready to retire and move back to his country of origin overseas.
 He was motivated to move quickly.
 We introduced a buyer in his local area that owned an IT Consulting Company and Oil Delivery company that also did some HVAC work.
 He was interested in expanding his HVAC work and saw the acquisition of this company as the best way to accomplish that.
 He was able to move quickly and the business sold in less than 3 months from the time we started selling the business.

 If you are interested in acquiring a Construction Business, please view our: Construction Companies for Sale.